2021 Stanley Cup Final: Game two

-Ondřej Palát's goal helped to secure Tampa Bay's win in game two.
+Ondrej Palat's goal helped to secure Tampa Bay's win in game two.

 In game two, the Canadiens poured off more shots than in the first game.
 The first period saw Montreal make thirteen shots compared to Tampa Bay's six.
 However, neither team was able to score in the opening frame.
 In the second period, Montreal had more than double the shots of Tampa Bay, yet the Lightning ended up with two goals in contrast to the Canadiens' one.
 The first Lightning goal came from Anthony Cirelli, whose point shot pinballed in off of Carey Price's blocker and into the net.
 After Lightning defenceman Mikhail Sergachev committed an interference penalty on Artturi Lehkonen, Montreal tied the score on a power-play when Nick Suzuki floated a backhand shot through traffic and under Andrei Vasilevskiy's pads.
 With 1.1 seconds left in the second period, Tampa Bay forward Barclay Goodrow got past Ben Chiarot forcing a two-on-one with Blake Coleman.
 Goodrow passed it to Coleman who shot it past Price for the buzzer-beater.
 In the third period, Montreal continued to pressure the Lightning and Vasilevskiy, however, after a dump-in by Tampa Bay ended up in the Canadiens' zone, an errant pass off the boards by Joel Edmundson gave the puck away to Ondrej Palat, scoring the goal that made it 3–1.
 At the end of the game, both Corey Perry and Cirelli each received misconducts after an altercation.